varvara2510/Balapan-corpora/README.md

 # Balapan-corpora
-This repository consists of the data and scripts which were developed for the creation of f parallel Kazakh-Russian corpora
+This repository consists of the data and scripts which were developed for the creation of the "Balapan" - first parallel Kazakh-Russian corpora